PGR INDUCTION

 PGR Induction Week Timetable

-Bookings for Induction Week Events can be made using the calendar below.
+Bookings for Induction Week Events can be made using the calendar below or from links in the drop down menus further down the webpage.
 Bookings are managed through Inkpath, this is how you can book onto Researcher Development events during your time as a PGR at UofG.

 Slight adjustments to timings may be made in the run up to induction week.